 Goodbye empty nest: Millennials are moving back homeLifestyle

-If there is room in their budget to start saving money for retirement, encourage them to start a Roth IRA.
-Financial experts know that retirement accounts started when you're in your teens or 20s can end up being worth much more than those started later in life.
+If there is room in their budget to start saving money for retirement, encourage your adult children to start a Roth IRA or contribute to an employer-sponsored 401(k).
+Financial experts know that retirement accounts started when people are in their teens or 20s can end up being worth much more than those started later in life.

 Finally, Tayne recommends checking in with adult children every six months or so about the living arrangement.
 That way you can gently start nudging them toward independence — both financially and residentially.